simiyu17/java_projects/integration_Testing_Spring_Boot/README.md

 This is a sample unit test in Spring Boot CRUD API application.

 ## Update
--Make necessary datasource updates in src/main/resources/application.properties
+- Make necessary datasource updates in src/main/resources/application.properties

 ## Deploy Project
-Change directory to project folder and  run `mvn clean install` to run tests create jar file.
+- Change directory to project folder and  run `mvn clean install` to run tests.
-If you run the application, the api url is `http://127.0.0.1:8083/api/students/`
+- If you run the application, the api url is `http://127.0.0.1:8083/api/students/`